Albert, Somme: Liberation of Albert in World War II

+At 6am the following morning, the Battalion moved into Albert.
+There was no opposition and they moved freely through the town which came out to welcome the liberators.
+In the words of the Green Howard war diary that day, the Battalion had "quite a celebration."

+There is little doubt that Captain Murray's decision to engage the enemy overnight, rather than wait until daylight, averted a potential disaster for the people of Albert.

+During the operation, which lasted for four hours and routed a far superior and better equipped enemy, the Green Howards lost two men, Sergeant Harland Matthews (27) and private Richard Westcott (19).

+For his courage, leadership and a very high standard of personal gallantry, Captain Murray was awarded the Military Cross.
+The full citation reads, "During the whole of these operations, which lasted for more than four hours, Captain Murray displayed great powers of leadership and a very high standard of personal gallantry.
+He was a great inspiration to his men, who, during the night, inflicted many casualties on the enemy, and much destruction to his vehicles.
+The enemy were undoubtedly in considerable strength and in possession of a number of heavy weapons."

 Twin towns

 Albert is twinned with the British town of Ulverston in Cumbria.

 The two towns regularly meet to play football at Easter with the Cyril Barker Shield being contested every year.
 Albert and Ulverston alternate the match's venue.

 Albert is also twinned with the German towns of Aldenhoven and Niesky.
 After the First World War, Albert was "adopted" by the English city of Birmingham, whose citizens funded a new almshouse building, and the main street is named Rue de Birmingham.

 Population

 Notable residents

 The French operatic bass Xavier Depraz was born in Albert on 22 April 1926.